 Happy workers are productive workers: and fearful workers that are treated like commodities are not.
 Respect, trust, and autonomy go a long ways in the workplace.
 The old school management practice of leading by fear is counter-productive and should be rid from the workplace.

 Loyalty in the workplace is mostly dead: but that doesn’t mean you should abandon efforts at it.
 Whether due to our short attention spans and boredom, the extinction of pensions and long-term financial incentives to stick around, massive pay inequality between the average worker and executives, cutthroat productivity standards, the ease of finding new jobs aided by the Internet, the decline of unions, the shift to a service economy, or some combo of all of the above – people just don’t stick around for long anymore (often to the detriment of both sides).
+I recently was confronted with a forced job relocation, despite being a top performer in the company.
 Most employers see financial gains and higher customer satisfaction when keeping experienced workers around and engaged.
 In order to do that, the focus needs to be on creating purpose and financial ownership for your employees.
 Employees will stay around as long as they can if they feel like they are getting purpose from work and are seeing the financial gain for their inputs (i.e. profit-sharing/company ownership).

 The open office concept needs to die now: alright, getting personal with this one, but I’d venture this is near universal too.
 The open office concept cannot die quick enough.
 According to a massive recent study of 40,000 workers across 300 office buildings,

 “Enclosed private offices clearly outperformed open-plan layouts in most aspects of IEQ (Indoor Environmental Quality), particularly in acoustics, privacy and the proxemics issues.
 Benefits of enhanced ‘ease of interaction’ were smaller than the penalties of increased noise level and decreased privacy resulting from open-plan office configuration.”